(Excerpts from a conversation with my friend Mack, very slightly edited for clarity and flow, including getting rid of most of the metaconversation.)

 Do you see how this seems like the same kind of thing my actual dad did?

 Meanwhile, (back to the contracts thing), his wife works as a lawyer to advocate for kids whose needs aren't met by the family law & school system.
-She can't possibly do that job and think that the letter of the law even has a meaning objectively, since it's literally her job to make it mean the thing that gets an okay outcome for the child.
+She can't possibly do that job and think that the letter of the law even has an objective meaning, since it's literally her job to make it mean the thing that gets an okay outcome for the child.

-The men of this category tend to end up in a position where they are the only one in their area who are actually technically adept at the thing people with their job description are supposedly certified to know about, or who care to do the object-level technical work.
+The men of this category often end up in a position where they are the only one in their area who are technically adept at the thing people with their job description are supposedly certified to know about, or who care to do the object-level technical work.

 I think this specific gendered dynamic might be particular to secular American Jews.